tdoehmen/gitschemas/README.md

 (2) download files based on the list of URLs

-(3) deduplicate the downloaded files based on their [md5](https://docs.python.org/3/library/hashlib.html) file hash
+(3) deduplicate the downloaded files based on their [sha256](https://docs.python.org/3/library/hashlib.html) hash

 ## SQL Parser